colleenhenschel/CS207_project/README.md

 ## pH Sensor:
 The pH sensor is similar to the soil moisture sensor, everything comes built in.
 The board for the pH sensor is connected to the BNC cable that is attached to the pH sensor.
 THe other end of the board has 3 wires, black = GND, red = VCC, and blue = A0.
 The black wire is connected to ground on breadboard, red connected to 5 V, and the blue wire gets connected to analog pin 2 on the arduino.

+To use the pH sensor, the cap must be removed from the probe.
+Carefully unscrew the plastic cap and then remove the lid by sliding the rubber stopper down the probe.
+Be cautious when removing the lid as the end of the probe that goes into the soil is made of glass and can break easily.